spkcspider/spkcspider/README.md

 * Travelprotection

+### Implement Emails/messaging
+* email to spkcspider transport wrapper (also script)+component (encrypt, transparent gpg)
+  * delta chat integration
+  * webinterface
+* implement webreferences
+* WebReference on an "email" object is an "email"
+* Webreferences can contain cache
+* can optionally contain tags used for encryption and/or refcounting for automatic deletion

 ### Implement Web Comments
 * every internal page can be annotated (to keep contact to author)
 * reactions and likes
 * you see only the comments of your friends
+* implement with messaging?
+Would keep comments private
 * Later/Maybe:
   * way to register your comment url on webpage, so others can see all comments
   * social media stuff: find content via comments and likes
   * annotation of other pages

-### Implement Emails/messaging
-* email to spkcspider transport wrapper (also script)+component (encrypt, transparent gpg)
-  * delta chat integration
-* implement webreferences
-* WebReference on an "email" object is an "email"
-* Webreferences can contain cache
-* can optionally contain tags used for encryption and/or refcounting for automatic deletion

 ### re-implement TravelProtection
 * hide contents